 Sidenote: Why Did Buffett Sell His Silver in 2006?

 There are 2 reasons why Buffet sold all of his silver:

 1. The “official” reason.
 Buffett saw “bubbly characteristics in the price of silver, which was rising like crazy”.

 2. The “unofficial” reason, which seems more likely.
 Buffett was being investigated by the government in 2005 because his reinsurance company General Re had engaged in illegal transactions with AIG.
 AIG’s CEO was forced to step down but Buffett was left unscathed.
 Why was Buffett let off easy?
 Some say that Buffett sold his silver immediately after meeting with federal “investigators”.
 Keep in mind that inflation was high in 2006, so the U.S. government was afraid of another silver spike like that of 1980 (which would have caused inflation to rise even more).
 Thus, there’s a chance that the U.S. government let Buffett off the hook in exchange for not running up silver prices.

 It’s worth noting that the popular silver ETF SLV began trading in May 2006.
 A major concern at the time was “where would SLV get the physical silver to back up its shares”?
 Another question is “why did Buffett’s sudden selling not cause silver prices to fall in Q1 2006”?
 SLV had exactly 130 million ounces of silver, and Buffett sold 130 million ounces.
 Putting 2 and 2 together, it’s likely that Buffett sold the silver directly to SLV, thereby allowing him to sell without putting any downwards pressure on the price.Source.

 Yes Silver is Very Cheap Today

 While the price per ounce of silver might today be more than when Buffet bought.
-Today silver is actually even cheaper than in 1997, with the gold to silver ratio above 80.
+Today silver is actually at a very similar value to 1997, with the gold to silver ratio at 72.